Turbo Takeaways

 Government-Backed Mortgage Loans

-Government-backed mortgage loans are issued through government agencies and are typically designed for low-income borrowers, those buying their first home, or those associated with the military.
-Two of the most popular loan programs are FHA loans and VA loans.
+Government-backed mortgage loans are issued through government agencies.
+They are typically designed for low-income borrowers, those buying their first home, or those associated with the military.
+Two of the most popular loan programs are:

 What To Consider Before Applying for a Mortgage Loan